 Hi.
 My name is Alex Caminiti.
 I am a creative guitarist, record producer and mix engineer carrying the torch of those who created the alternative sound popularized in the 90s (which was directly influenced by the music of the 60s and to a lesser extent, 70s and 80s).
 Years after teaching myself how to play guitar and produce/mix in my early teens, I finished assembling the first version of my studio in 2005 as a junior in college.
 My studio and productions were no different in goals, values or style then as they are today.
-My Studio Zoot is my life's work, and it now exists on 4 acres in Ithaca - where I live with my wife Sara and our baby Felix.
-We are actively working toward creating a studio comparable to the legendary studios of yore: Southern Tracks, Long View Farm Studios, Bearsville and The Plant.
+My Studio Zoot is my life's work, and it now exists on 4 acres, 15 minute drive outside of Ithaca - where I live with my wife Sara and our baby Felix.
+We are actively working toward creating a studio capable of achieving the sonic fidelity comparable to the legendary studios of yore: Southern Tracks, Long View Farm Studios, Bearsville and The Plant.

 My influences, to me, are quite evident: 90s Alternative... and it was Brendan O’Brien, Nick DiDia, Andy Wallace, Steve Lillywhite and Scott Litt who produced, engineered and mixed a lot of it.
 I loved it when I was young for the same reasons that I do today - it was a momentous and epic moment in music and was produced, engineered, recorded and mixed by true jedis.

 As both a musician and producer, I am intentionally following in their footsteps as best I can by utilizing their tried-and-true techniques.
 By using the same gear, techniques and production philosophies as Brendan O'Brien, I am able to achieve a vibe that is evident in all of my recordings.